sweazysm/Credit_Risk_Analysis/README.md

 These results put EEC far above the other algorithms tested in this Credit Risk Analysis.

-All models yieled a precision score of 0.01 for high_risk accounts and a precision score of 1.00 for low_risk accounts.
+Almost all models yieled a precision score of 0.01 for high_risk accounts and a precision score of 1.00 for low_risk accounts.
+The only exception is that EEC has a precision score of 0.07 for high_risk accounts and a precision score of 1.00 for low_risk accounts.

 # Summary

+From the models shown, the algorithms tested, and the results yielded the answer is clear: In this analysis with this data, EEC performed the best.
+Coming in with a Balanced Accuracy score of 0.925, a Recall Score of 0.91 for high_risk and a score of 0.94 for low_risk, and a higher precision score for high_risk than all other models, EEC seems to be the most truthworthy option of the six.
+It was disheartening to see precision scores for high_risk accounts being so low across the board, however.
+Perhaps an algorithm and/or model can be performed to give more accuracy to these scores.
+Other than that, from the scores presented I would recommend the EEC model be used.